sjain882/AutoHotKey-Scripts/README.md

 - Adds toggle spamming X on F4, to quickly put items into holder.

 - Combined with X-Button Mouse Control to spam jump on Mouse4 to double jump, and Mouse5 to spam E to quickly pick up items from holder.
+- Useful for using CapsLock sneak & Shift duck, instead of Shift sneak and Ctrl duck, as those keys are closer to WASD - more ergonomic.

+### `VolumeKnobAltTab.ahk`

+- Set Volume Knob on AULA F75 keyboard (or any other) to be an ALT+TAB system with specific behaviours:

+- For the first turn of knob (clockwise/anticlockwise), just show the ALT+TAB menu but don't change app.
+It will stay visible until you click/press down on knob again (mute button).
+This is achieved by e.g, instantly sending ALT+SHIFT+TAB after ALT+TAB.

+- After you finished turning knob to select app, alt tab menu will stay visible for 2 seconds before it commits the app switch (aka, releases ALT.).
+This can be bypasses before the 2 seconds has elapsed by clicking knob

+- Can still mute/unmute volume by clicking knob when ALT+TAB menu is NOT visible.

+- Ratelimit knob turns a bit.

 ***